-Perimeter of Triangle: The perimeter of any two-dimensional figure depends on the area around it.
+The perimeter of the Triangle: The perimeter of any two-dimensional figure depends on the area around it.
 Any closed shape's perimeter can be calculated by adding the lengths of its sides.
 In this tutorial, you will first learn what the perimeter is and how to calculate it for different kinds of triangles with known side lengths.
 You'll be able to view the subject from more angles thanks to the solved instances.
 Join Safalta School Online and prepare for Board Exams under the guidance of our expert faculty.
-Our online school aims to help students prepare for Board Exams by ensuring that students have conceptual clarity in all the subjects and are able to score their maximum in the exams.
+Our online school aims to help students prepare for Board Exams by ensuring that students have conceptual clarity in all the subjects and can score their maximum in the exams.

 Table of content

 The sum of the lengths of the sides is the perimeter of any polygon.